External Scholarship and Fellowship Opportunities

 Scholarships are $7,500 for one year.
 The maximum award for a fellowship is $50,000 per year for three years, with an additional one-time $5,000 allotment to fund a minimum 10-week internship at DOE, a DOE national laboratory or other designated facility.

-Applications are due on January 25, 2017, and must be submitted using the online submittal system found at neup.gov.
-NE intends to notify award recipients in April 2017.
+Applications are due in January and must be submitted using the online submittal system found at neup.gov.

 Click here: https://secureportal.inl.